Volunteering 101 Series:

 Can volunteering be selfless and whom does it actually help?

 I can trace back my interest in volunteering abroad to a conversation in late 2008.
 A young woman told me about her volunteering experience in a tiny Peruvian village, so off the map that only a donkey could get you there; showers were buckets and every mundane task an adventure.
-Her narration brought me into play subsequently, but it wouldn’t be until 2012 that I set out for my own volunteering journey through South America.
-The idea was to travel from Colombia to Argentina within a year and to volunteer with grassroots nonprofits directly, without the facilitation of intermediary voluntourism agencies.
-Now, almost six years later, my ongoing journey has given me the chance to volunteer with eight nonprofit organizations in Latin America, Asia and Africa.
+Her narration was intriguing, both from a personal and a social angle, and in 2012 I commenced my own volunteering journey through South America.
+The idea was to travel from Colombia to Argentina within a year and to volunteer with grassroots nonprofits without the facilitation of intermediary voluntourism agencies.
+Now, almost six years later, my ongoing journey has given me the chance to volunteer with nonprofit organizations in Latin America, Asia and Africa.

 That conversation ten years ago was the trigger, sending the first eager train of thought towards a volunteering experience far from home.
 I guess back then it was the adventure-altruism blend that intrigued me and maybe in parts my motives were self-centered.
 But my fundamental motivation resided deeper.
 I feel it had slumbered in me all along, just waiting for the right inspirational lift to surface.
 Doing something social runs in my family – my sister is a physiotherapist, often working with terminally ill patients to literally accompany them through their last steps; my mom helps elderly people instead of retiring; and my dad uses his pension time and money to establish a charitable foundation, supporting nonprofit organizations around the world.